Naval operations on Lake Garda (1866): Operations

 Other skirmishes took place on the lake every few days.
-On 6 July, Italian volunteers forces, equipped with nine long-range guns borrowed from a coastal battery at Maderno, ambushed the Austrian gunboat Wildfang at Gargnagno.
+On 6 July, Italian volunteer forces, equipped with nine long-range guns borrowed from a coastal battery at Maderno, ambushed the Austrian gunboat Wildfang at Gargnagno.
 The gunboat was hit twice, for no losses for Garibaldi's army.
 At the same time, the Italian flotilla sailed out from Salò to chase the armoured gunboat Wespe, on patrol off Maderno.
 The Austrian vessel managed to disengage after receiving support from Speiteufel and Scharfschütze.
 Italian sources claim that the Wespe was forced to seek shelter at Malcesine.
 The next significant combat occurred on July 19 when the Italian paddle steamer Benaco head out from Salò for Gargnano towing the sailboat Poeta, both ships carrying reinforcement troops and loaded with supplies for the volunteers in the mountains of Valvestino and Tremosine.
 The Benaco was suddenly attacked by two Austrian gunboats, the Wildfang and Schwarzschütze, which forced it in to shore near Gargnano, where most of the crew, troops and supplies were landed during the night.
 The next morning Austrian whalerboats were able to capture the abandoned Benaco, still with a small gun and some rifle ammunition in her holds, and tow it away as a prize to Peschiera.
 One of the whalerboats capsized under Italian fire, but was eventually recovered by the Austrian flotilla.
 Three Austrian sailors were wounded, while heavy shelling on Gargnano killed two Italian volunteers.
 The Poeta managed to sail away, only to sink shortly after off San Carlo.
 A second convoy from Salò, consisting in another sailboat escorted by the Italian flotilla, was forced back two days later by the Austrian gunboats Speiteufel, Uskoke and Wespe.
 The Benaco was handed back to the Italian government at the end of the hostilities.